stereolabs/zed-hub-examples/tutorials/tutorial_02_live_stream_and_recording/README.md

 What exactly happens:

-- Init IOT to enable communications with the cloud.
-Note that compared to tutorial 1 where no ZED was required, here the cloud is init with a ZED pointer p_zed.
+- Init iot to enable communications with the cloud.
+Note that compared to tutorial 1 where no ZED was required, here the cloud is initialized with a ZED pointer `p_zed`.

 ```cpp
     // Initialize the communication to ZED Hub, with a zed camera.